Translate the interface of your app to other languages to let more users use your app.

-Drag a Link widget to a screen.
-Then, enter the language name in the Text part of the Link.
+Drag a Link widget to a screen and enter the language name in the Text part of the Link.

 The example shows how to use the Link widget to change the app language.
-You can create the same action with other widgets like Button or Dropdown.
+You can create the same action with other widgets, including Button and Dropdown.

-Select the Link widget and in the properties, in the On Click list, select New Client Action.
+Select the Link widget to view its properties.
+In the On Click list, select New Client Action.
 New Client Action opens for editing.

 With the logic editor open, go to the Logic tab and expand the (System) section.
 Locate the SetCurrentLocale Client Action and drag it to the logic flow.

 If you can't find the SetCurrentLocale Client Action, you need to reference it first.
-Press Ctrl+Q to open the Manage Dependencies window.
-Select (System); then, in the right pane under Client Actions, select SetCurrentLocale.
-Click on the Apply to confirm.
+Press Ctrl+Q to open the Manage Dependencies window and select (System).
+In the right pane under Client Actions, select SetCurrentLocale and click Apply to confirm.
 You can now use SetCurrentLocale Client Action in your app logic.

 Keep in mind that SetCurrentLocale Server Action doesn't work offline.
 Use SetCurrentLocale Client Action whenever possible.

-In the SetCurrentLocale Client Action, in the Locale property, enter the code of the language.
-For example,
+In the SetCurrentLocale Client Action, enter the code of the language (for example,

 If you have translations from Static Entities, add Refresh Data after SetCurrentLocale.
 For more information see Working with Static Entities.